gigamon-dev/SubspaceServer/doc/additional-features.md

 ---
 ## Stats module - additional data types available
-In ASSS the stats module stores an Int32.
+The ASSS `stats` module stores a stat as an Int32.
 This is also true for its "timer" stats which track # of seconds elapsed.

 In Subspace Server .NET the Stats module currently supports the following data types: Int32, Int64, UInt32, UInt64, DateTime, and TimeSpan (for "timer" stats).
 Since the "timer" stats use a TimeSpan, the granularity is no longer limited to seconds.

 Also, the stats module is using Google's [Protocol Buffers (protobuf)](https://developers.google.com/protocol-buffers) to serialize data.
-So it's possbile that there is some size savings from the use of variable length encodings.
+So it's possible that there is some size savings from the use of variable length encodings.